quii/learn-go-with-tests/websockets.md

 - Update `TexasHoldem` so it properly implements `Game`
 - In `CLI` when we start the game, pass in our `out` property (`cli.game.Start(numberOfPlayers, cli.out)`)
-- In `TexasHoldem`'s test i use `game.Start(5, ioutil.Discard)` to fix the compilation problem and configure the alert output to be discarded
+- In `TexasHoldem`'s test i use `game.Start(5, io.Discard)` to fix the compilation problem and configure the alert output to be discarded

 If you've got everything right, everything should be green!
 Now we can try and use `Game` within `Server`.